Overview of Arabic Words

-As mentioned in the introduction to the grammar section, words in Arabic are divided into three categories.
+As mentioned in the introduction to Arabic grammar, words in Arabic are divided into three categories.
 The following is a more detailed treatment of this.

 · اسم pl. أسماء (noun): This category is defined as those words that impart a single meaning on their own and do not afford a tense.
 Roughly speaking, this is equivalent to what we know in English as nouns, pronouns, adjectives, and adverbs.